drhsqlite/fossil-mirror/www/env-opts.md

 [main.c near line 386](/artifact/e75796be5338a81c?ln=386,391) for the
 code.

+`TH1_ENABLE_DOCS`: Override the local or global setting `tcl-docs` to enable TH1 documents in fossil.

+`TH1_ENABLE_HOOKS`: Override the local or global setting `tcl-hooks` to enable TH1 hooks in fossil.

+`TH1_ENABLE_TCL`: Override the local or global setting `tcl` to enable TCL in fossil.

 `TMP`: On Windows, the location of temporary files.
 The first environment variable found in the environment that names an existing directory from the list `TMP`, `TEMP`, `USERPROFILE`, the Windows directory (usually `C:\WINDOWS`), `TEMP`, `TMP`, and the current directory (aka `.`) is the temporary folder.

+`TMPDIR`: Names the temporary file location to SQLite.

 `USER`: Name of the default user account if the local or global